MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 # Azure Well-Architected Framework review - Virtual Machines

 [Virtual Machines](/azure/virtual-machines/) is an on-demand, scalable computing resource that gives you the flexibility of virtualization without having to buy and maintain physical hardware to run it.

-The guidance is based on the pillars of architecture excellence: Reliability, Cost Optimization, Operational Excellence.
+The intent of this article is to give you guidance about this resource based on the pillars of architecture excellence: Reliability, Cost Optimization, Operational Excellence.
 If you are provisioning virtual machines in your design, consider the design principles and recommendations described in this article.

+## Prerequisites

+- Understand the pillars that can help produce a high quality, stable, and efficient cloud architecture.
+We recommend that you review your workload, using the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment) assessment.

+- Review the Virtual Machine recommendations provided by [Azure Advisor](/azure/advisor/).

+- Review the built-in definitions provided by Azure Policy that apply to Virtual Machines.
+They are listed in the [Built-in policies - Compute](/azure/governance/policy/samples/built-in-policies#compute).

 ## Reliability
 As you make design choices for virtual machines, review the [design principles](/azure/architecture/framework/resiliency/principles) for adding reliability to the architecture.